LGBTQ+ Family Building

 With this option, the surrogate is artificially inseminated with the intended partner’s sperm.
 This is a very rare option for family building for our gay couples.

-IVF and Egg Donation with a Gestational Surrogate
+IVF with Egg Donation and a Gestational Carrier

 In-vitro fertilization is utilized to control the process of growing eggs and next eggs are removed from the donor’s ovaries, and are fertilized by the chosen partner’s sperm in a fluid medium (in vitro) or both of the partner’s sperm.
 The resulting embryos from one or both male partners are then generally tested and then implanted in the surrogate’s uterus, with the intent of achieving a successful pregnancy.

-- IVF, using donor eggs and sperm from one or both partners, the resulting embryo is implanted into a surrogate.
+- IVF, using donor eggs and sperm from one or both partners, the resulting embryo is implanted into a gestational carrier.

-- IVF, using donor eggs and donor sperm, the resulting embryo is implanted into a surrogate.
+- IVF, using donor eggs and donor sperm, the resulting embryo is implanted into a gestational carrier

 - Traditional Surrogacy- the egg from a surrogate is fertilized by a partner or donor sperm.

-Gay couples and individuals will meet with one of our physicians to discuss the details of using an egg donor and gestational carrier (surrogate).
+Couples and individuals will meet with one of our physicians to discuss the details of using an egg donor and gestational carrier.
 The eggs from the donor can be fertilized with the sperm of one or both partners.

 IVF Surrogacy Program

-If you are searching for an IVF surrogacy program, it is important to acknowledge that Dr. Ghadir has extensive knowledge and experience in IVF gestational surrogacy.
+If you are searching for an IVF surrogacy program, it is important to acknowledge that Dr. Ghadir has extensive knowledge and experience in IVF utilizing gestational carriers.

-IVF surrogacy involves a third-party “gestational surrogate” to carry the pregnancy when, for various reasons, a woman cannot carry a baby herself or the couple is two male partners.
+IVF surrogacy involves a third-party “gestational carrier” to carry the pregnancy when, for various reasons, a woman cannot carry a baby herself or the couple is two male partners.

-The surrogate agrees under contract to be implanted with embryos, developed in vitro from the sperm and eggs of the client couple or their donors, in order to achieve the pregnancy.
+The gestational carrier agrees under contract to be implanted with embryos, developed in vitro from the sperm and eggs of the client couple or their donors, in order to achieve the pregnancy.

-With IVF surrogacy, there are no genetic differences with your child, as if he or she had been conceived and carried naturally.
+With IVF utilizing a gestational carrier, there are no genetic differences with your child, as if he or she had been conceived and carried naturally.
 This is why the IVF program with Dr. Ghadir has become a well-known option for couples who may be dealing with female factor infertility.

 The female partner begins an IVF cycle by stimulating ovulation through taking appropriate medications and hormone injections.